-Cables are obsolete, and computers are in.
+Cables are outdated, and computers are in.

 Ignoring a defective ETC will not only cause your engine performance to suffer but can also be a safety hazard.